 Zoa D. Shilling Scholarship for Foreign Study

-This annual award is available to a political science student who will be studying abroad.
+This award is available to a political science student who will be studying abroad.
 You are eligible to apply if you:

 - Have demonstrated academic excellence.